 Here's how we make it happen.

-What limits the build is the real capacity of the teams to carry out the projects.
-How can we dynamically and visually show this reality to top management?
+What limits the build is the real capacity of teams to carry out projects.
+How can this reality be dynamically and visually demonstrated to top management?

-Organize the projects and visualize the impact on the teams until you find the scenario that everyone is able to carry out successfully.
+Organize your projects and visualize their impact on teams until you find the scenario that everyone is able to carry out successfully.

 Include / exclude / move projects on the timeline